Vantiq/vantiq-extension-sources/camelComponent/README.md

 Messages sent to Vantiq from the component will arrive as Vail objects, where the property names correspond to the Map keys.

+### Structured Headers and Messages

+By adding the `structuredMessageHeader` component endpoint option with a value of `true` (see below), you can set or access the Camel message headers.
+When this option is set to `true`, messages sent to or received from the Camel Component will have two properties: `headers` and `message`, both containing Vail objects.
+The `message` property will contain a Vail object where each property corresponds to same-named property in the underlying message.
+The `headers` property will contain a Vail object where each property contains the value of the named message header.

+A schema type definition for this message structure is available in `src/main/resources/types/io/vantq/extsrc/camelcomp/message.json`.

 ## Exchanges to Vantiq

 The Vantiq Component expects messages in an exchange to arrive in the form of a Java Map.
 However, messages arriving